FarronF/limerick-council-meetings/meetings/2022/10/24-Monthly Meeting of Metropolitan District of Limerick/Draft Minutes - Meeting of the Metropolitan District of Limerick - 19th September 2022.md

 safecommunities.limerick.ie.

-Work is underway to plan for the installation and commissioning of the additional cameras--- 13
+Work is underway to plan for the installation and commissioning of the additional cameras
+---
+13

 in Patrickswell although a timeline has not been determined yet.